Signed in as:

 Martin Luther was a monk and teacher in the 1500's who had many ideas that opened the church to a new understanding of God and Jesus.
 As "Lutherans", we find life in many of his teachings.
 Primary is that God's love and forgiveness are pure gift- they are never deserved but always given.
 Freed from having to live perfect lives, we do our best, following Jesus' lead knowing that we will falter, and that God's love and forgiveness will hold us still.
 To put it another way, to believe it is to receive it.

-Luther also said that God is present in the suffering we experience, even and especially when God seems most absent.
+Luther said that God is present in the suffering we experience, even and especially when God seems most absent.
 God revealed God's presence with Jesus in his suffering and death by raising him from the dead.
-This belief, that God is present in suffering, means that we need not fear suffering, helping us to see, serve and go to all those who suffer in the world.
+This belief, that God is present in suffering, means that we need not fear suffering or even death, freeing us to see, serve and go to all the places where these things exist in the world.

-Luther put the sacraments of Baptism, the Eucharist, and the proclamation of the gospel (the good news about Jesus) at the center of our lives as Christians and we celebrate these every chance we get.
+Luther put the sacraments (Baptism and the Eucharist) and the proclamation of the gospel (the good news about Jesus) at the center of our lives as Christians and we celebrate these every chance we get.
 These bring us back to faith when we have lost it, sustain us in community with each other and Christ, and stir in us the desire to share God's love with others.

 "Live by Faith, Share Christ's Love, Be a Voice of Hope"